lbrodsky/LUCAS_representativeness/README.md

 #### Merge countries

-Eventually, the individual tiles by country are combined into a single layer that covers the entire EU territory.
+Eventually, the individual tiles are combined into a single layer per each country.
+Also a single layer covering the entire EU territory is created.

 ```
 docker run --rm --user `id -u` \